cinnData/DataSci-Summer/[DS-03] NumPy and Pandas.md

 Out[23]: RangeIndex(start=0, stop=5, step=1)
 ```

 Without a explicit specification, the index is automatically created as a `RangeIndex`.
-In this example, since the columns have different data types, `df.values` takes `object` type.
-The third component of the data frame is a list with the column names, which can be extracted as the attribute `columns`:
+In this example, since the columns have different data types, `df.values` takes type `object`.
+The third component of the data frame is a list with the column names, which can be extracted as the attribute `.columns`:

 ```
 In [24]: df.columns